igneous-labs/inf-1.5/test-utils/README.md

 - common mollusk & `solana-*` interop
 - `proptest Strategy`s for generating accounts

-This library can be included in any library in here's `dev-dependencies` and used in integration tests, but may not be included under `dependencies`, else circular dependency.
+This library can be included in any library in here's `dev-dependencies` and used in both integration and unit tests, but may not be included under `dependencies`, else circular dependency.